-Joe Biden can't remember what son's job was, thinks he was U.S. Attorney General
+Joe Biden mistakenly says late son Beau was US Attorney General

-2020 Democratic presidential candidate Joe Biden could not remember what his late son Beau Biden did for working during a CNN town hall event on Thursday.
+2020 Democratic presidential candidate Joe Biden unwittingly boosted his late son Beau's resume during a CNN town hall event on Thursday.

-Biden falsely claimed that his son was "Attorney General of the United States."
+Biden misspoke when he claimed his son was "Attorney General of the United States."

 He was half right.
 Beau was the Attorney General of Delaware.